The Board Issues its E.O. 12333 Public Capstone Report

 The Board is reviewing the operation of the Terrorist Screening Database, which contains information on known and suspected terrorists.

-The Board is reviewing the Treasury Department’s Terrorist Finance Tracking Program and its implications for privacy and civil liberties.
+The Board has concluded its review of the Treasury Department’s Terrorist Finance Tracking Program and its implications for privacy and civil liberties.

 Airline Passenger Data